Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: Estimation of Treatment Effects in High Dimensions

-The next question is which variables to include in equation \ref{treateff} from a set of potential covariates.
-In high-dimensional settings, when the number of covariates $p$ is larger than the sample size $n$, variable selection is inevitable, as, e.g., the least squares estimate is not well defined.
-Even when $p$ is smaller than $n$ but the ratio $p/n$ is high, ordinary least squares estimates are unreliable and again variable selection is needed.
-Including too many (noise) covariates might disguise the true treatment effect.
-For example, a study to evaluate the pulmonary artery catheter (PAC), which is analyzed in \cite{Bloniarz2016} and which we will also cover, contains $1013$ observations and $55$ potential covariates.
-In medical applications, often interaction effects might be prevalent, leading in all to $500-1000$ two-way interactions in this example and to a high-dimensional setting with $p$ very large compared to $n$, or even $p \gg n$.
+A related question is that of which variables to include in model (\ref{treateff}) from a set of potential covariates.
+In high-dimensional settings, when the number of covariates $p$ is larger than the sample size $n$, variable selection is inevitable because the least squares estimate is not well defined.
+Even when $p$ is smaller than $n$ but the ratio $p/n\rightarrow c$ for some positive constant $c>0$, ordinary least squares estimates are unreliable and, again, variable selection is needed because including too many (noisy) covariates might overfit and disguise the true treatment effect.
+In the empirical study in Section \ref{sec6}, we analyze how the pre-merger overlap of bank branch networks in the US affects the post-merger stock returns of acquirer banks.
+The data set contains 442 observations and 153 potential instrumental variables, comprising a high-dimensional setting in which variable selection is needed in the first-stage regression.

-In a naive approach, one might first select the relevant covariates by classical $t$-tests or modern machine learning methods, like Lasso and boosting, and then estimate the treatment effect by including only the selected variables and continue with standard inference methods.
-But this procedure, although often used in applied work, might fail to provide a valid post-selection inference.
-This has been worked out by Leeb and P\"otscher (\cite{nr:leeb.potscher:2005}).
-We demonstrate this by a simple simulation study with one treatment variable and one covariate.
+In a naive approach to estimating the treatment effect in model (\ref{treateff}), one might first select the relevant covariates by using classical $t$-tests or modern machine learning methods, such as Lasso or $L_2$-Boosting, and then estimate the treatment effect by including only the selected variables and continue with standard inference methods.
+However, this procedure, while often used in applied work, might fail to provide valid post-selection inference.
+This is because many modern methods like Lasso or Boosting yield consistent model selection only under very strong assumptions that are often unrealistic, particularly in applications in economics.

+In general, machine learning methods may miss key variables that are moderately correlated with the outcome but highly correlated with the treatment variable.
+Although this does not hurt predictive performance, it introduces an omitted variable bias that leads to invalid post-selection inference.

+We demonstrate this by a simple simulation study with a binary treatment variable and $100$ covariates.
 The data generating process is given by